Blood of Life

 2) The blood of the displaced and exiled, forced to endure miscarriage amid conditions of profound bodily, spiritual, and emotional rupture, without privacy, safety, shelter, or care.

-The Blood of Life collection asks the viewer to resist reflexive disgust and to confront their conditioning around purity, contamination, femininity, and which forms of blood society permits to enter public view.
+My Blood of Life collection asks the viewer to resist reflexive disgust and to confront their conditioning around purity, contamination, femininity, and which forms of blood society permits to enter public view.
 It asks: When will the bloodshed of global violence end?
 When will the bloodshed of exile end?
 When will the United States restore reproductive rights and bodily autonomy?

 Dancing Cow